Acewvrs/ceph-progress-doc/README.md

 I worked on fixing these issues.

+### 11/22
+I worked on the poster for our presentation day (12/3)

+The poster slide is [here](https://docs.google.com/presentation/d/1UjsYCNjg86qSgsUsJZQYNDXcKvA6p98O7o98L6UmOvk/edit?usp=sharing)

 ### Output
 Full output of the command 'ceph mgr module ls ls -f json-pretty':
 <details>